Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* To hook this up on unity, we will have to attach the damageindicator script onto our player gameobject under the panel you had created for them.
+* To hook this up on Unity, we will have to attach the `damageindicator` script onto our player gameobject under the panel you had created for them.

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%202/TUT%202%20SS%205.png )